Is solar energy the future ?

 The main advantages of thin films are their relatively low consumption of raw materials, high automation and production efficiency, ease of building integration and improved appearance, good performance at high ambient temperature and reduced sensitivity to overheating.
 The current drawbacks are lower efficiency and the industry’s limited experience with lifetime performances (degradation).
 Increased R&D is needed to bring thin film technologies to market and to create the necessary experience in industrial manufacturing and longterm reliability.

-The efficiency is one of the most importand figures in the whole solar industry, but not the most importantly.
+The efficiency is one of the most important figures in the whole solar industry, but not the most importantly.
 The quality of the system defined by the long term stable and proven technology, is the most important.
 Like buying a car, the maximum car speed plays a secondary role, especially for long term usage.
-Basics About Photovoltaic and Solar Systems

 Is an 230Wp solar panel more efficient the an 190Wp ?